hwxi/CS320-2023-Spring/assigns/00/README.md

 ### assign00-lib.sml

 The functions in assign00-lib.sml are the ONLY functions that are allowed for Assign00.

-For instance, the library fun String.substring is not mentioned in assign00-lib.sml;
-if you want to use it, then you have to implement it on you own.
+For instance, the library function String.substring is not mentioned in assign00-lib.sml; if you want to use it, then you have to implement it on you own.
 Your solution would not be accepted if you use functions not mentioned in assign00-lib.sml without implementing them on your own.

 ### Solution